utiasDSL/safe-control-gym/walkthroughs/tutorial.md

 After testing, the results can be extracted in different ways.

-#### Logging results
+#### Logging

 To enable logging for plotting purposes or otherwise during training, the trainable approaches require that training is set to True when the environment is made.
-This is includes ppo, rap, rarl, and sac:
+This is includes ppo, rap, rarl, safe_explorer_ppo and sac:
 ```
 control_agent = make(config.algo,
                         env_func,